jamaral14/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 # Deployment / Hosting

 This Project was deployed and is hosted on Heroku with automatic deploys from GitHub.

-# UX

-This website is for any user interested in buying Wine online, wine sales are growing into a bigger slice of the overall sales pie.
-The ecommerce shop is for both the online shopping browser, who may only access the site via mobile, or tablet.
-This person have to be +18 (Minimum Legal Age Limits).

 # Features